OPEN WED to SUN 10-7PM | ALWAYS OPEN ONLINE

 ◢◢◢

-As ever, please come with a sense of passages you find provocative or puzzling, or a definition of virtue if you feel so bold.
+As ever, please come with a sense of passages you find provocative or puzzling, or just one you think might be worth thinking over together.

-Last month we read an excerpt from Gaston Bachelard's Poetics of Space (available HERE.)
+Before that we read an excerpt from Gaston Bachelard's Poetics of Space (available HERE).

 Before that we read Walter Benjamin's "The Work of Art in the Age of Mechanical Reproduction" (available HERE)